360Performance/dynatrace-plugin-certcheck/README.md

 Also this plugin will not consume any licenses for custom metrics or DEM points, as it doesn't perform any extra synthetic requests or create metrics.

+Additionally the plugin will also fetch any open certificate timeout problems it created earlier and check and update those more frequently.
+This ensures that problems are automatically closed by the plugin should a expiring certificate get fixed.
+This allows to have a larger check interval (e.g. every day) but at the same time also ensures that open problems are closed immediately after fixing.

 ## How to use
 To use the plugin you will need an active gate that has the remoteplugin module installed (default for new active gates) and that is able to access the sites you want to monitor.
 The plugin works by contacting the Dynatrace API to fetch all configured synthetic montiors.
 It then determines the hosts that are configured in the synthetic requests and uses this information to perform an SSL validation check.